 He is whispering, “I know it’s hard, but I am with you!
 I see you are trying, and I am your guide!
 You made a mistake, and I forgive you!
 I love you, and I’m cheering you forward!”
 The beauty of parenting can be a process of brutally naked surrender to God, who affirms our efforts and gives us courage on a journey for which none of us are prepared.

 Tina and her son, Christopher, a high school history teacher with a B.A. in Criminal Justice, discuss a biblical point of view of injustice.
 As people of faith, they have wrestled with fears, carried righteous anger, and worked to keep an unoffended heart.

-People are driven by their personal views and experiences (or lack thereof) with injustice.
-A lack of humility often drives an unwillingness to listen to "the other".
-The authors focus on the heart of these debates and point out that God cares when any member of this created race of human beings feels the pain of injustice or is the perpetrator of injustice.
-Using this perspective as foundation, they write that since justice is the by-product of God’s care, "we can view our actions and inspect our formed opinions.
-Only then will we know how to discern and address any injustice around us rightly."
+“To truly see justice as God does, as believers, we study the Scriptures.
+Our understanding deepens, and our consciences are pricked as each of us realizes that His ways are not our ways, His thoughts are not our thoughts.
+We then wrestle with God, driven by our personal views and experiences with injustice.
+At some point, we lay on the ground like Jacob, knowing that our grappling has produced a greater dependence on our Creator.
+He cares when any member of this created race of human beings feels the pain of injustice or is the perpetrator of injustice.
+From this foundation, recognizing that justice is the by-product of God’s care, we can view our actions and inspect our formed opinions.
+Only then will we know how to discern and address the injustice around us.”